Regis Prograis open to Jose Ramirez, Terence Crawford at 147 in 2019

 “I want to fight the best people.
 In my eyes, Terence Crawford is one of the best P4P on the planet.

-“I feel like I could be in that list if I have a fight with Terence Crawford and beat someone like Crawford.
+“I feel like I could be on that list if I fight with Terence Crawford and beat someone like Crawford.

 A win over Relikh would see Prograis capture the WBA strap.
 ‘Rougarou’ would then fight in a unification finale for the Ali Trophy against Josh Taylor or Ivan Baranchyk.